KiFi85/clinical-gantt/README.md

 to resemble the dummy file.
 For example, if no sponsor is included, it's displayed as 'nan' on the Y axis.
 The aim of this was to serve as a template and was written with a specific number of projects in mind.

+The GUI was written using a high resolution display.
+Fonts etc may look different on lower resolution displays.
+The saved image shouldn't be affected.

 # Screenshot
 ![gui-screenshot](example.png)